aljosaosep/kitti-track-collection/README.md

   * Google protobuf (3.4.x)

 Note, that in order to access the image data, you need KITTI Raw dataset, you can get it [here](http://www.cvlibs.net/datasets/kitti/raw_data.php).
-We recommend using the [download script] (http://www.cvlibs.net/download.php?file=raw_data_downloader.zip).
+We recommend using the [download script](http://www.cvlibs.net/download.php?file=raw_data_downloader.zip).

 ## Using the tracks data
-You can find the mined tracks in ROOT/tracks/kitti_format/%SEQUENCE_NAME%.txt (KITTI format).
+You can find the mined tracks in `ROOT/tracks/kitti_format/%SEQUENCE_NAME%.txt` (KITTI format).
 For details about the data format, please see [KITTI tracking dataset web page](http://www.cvlibs.net/datasets/kitti/eval_tracking.php).

-In addition, we also provide proto files, containing additional information (such as pixel masks), ROOT/tracks/proto_format/%SEQUENCE_NAME%_plus_some_weird_stuff.txt.
+In addition, we also provide proto files, containing additional information (such as pixel masks), `ROOT/tracks/proto_format/%SEQUENCE_NAME%_plus_some_weird_stuff.txt`.
-The protbuf message format is defined in SRC/proto/hypotheses.proto.
+The protbuf message format is defined in `SRC/proto/hypotheses.proto`.

 ## Using the tools
 TODO